akazukin5151/koneko/HACKING.md

 \* Config has impure IO functions, safe functions that will return defaults on failure, and interactive functions

 ## MVC?
+MVA?

 While the code is not intentionally structured according to any design pattern, you might be able to analyse it through the lens of the Model-View_Controller pattern.
 The only communication method between all modules is through function returns, not through 'notifying' different objects (most of them are functions).
 The only exception is `downloads.py` will directly communicate to `lscat.py` through a callback.
+Therefore, it seems to fit the [Model-View-Adapter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93adapter) pattern better.

 Model: